seanmull/Projects/README.md

 * CSS - for styling
 * BootStrap - CSS framework to add responsive qualitys to websites

-Download and open html/css documents in browser.

-Start with Portfolio this links to all other projects.
+Start with [Portfolio](https://codepen.io/sean_mull/full/BaWedXx) this links to all other projects.

 <h2> What I learned </h2>

 * Seperate HTML/CSS to allow seperation of concerns between style and content
 * Bootstrap is powerful in provided quick prototyping
 * Creating styles that really look good takes time and patience but it has a huge impact on UE.